A new rugby franchise to the US national competition may provide a life-line for some Pacific islands rugby players.

 Local schools adopted a neighbouring nation, learning about them and providing a school-aged cheer squad.

 And if that is not a good enough reason to show the true spirit of unity and togetherness of the Samoans then this next report will definitely clear all doubts.
 Prime Minister Tuilaepa Sa’ilele Malielegaoi also competing in the Games.
 He won the silver back in 2007.
 This outing he was less successful, but he bought the same spirit to the competition.
+You can shoot sport with just about any camera, but some cameras offer special features that can give you a very good chance to catch the exact and perfect shot.

 Incorporating Samoan culture into the Pacific Games.